localstack/docs/content/en/user-guide/security-testing/live-policy-stream/index.md

 ## Getting started

-This guide is designed for users who are new to the Live Policy Stream.
+This guide is designed for users who are new to the IAM Policy Stream.
 It assumes you have basic knowledge of the AWS CLI (and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script).

 ### Start your LocalStack container